nrjphwe/Power_check/README.md

 By connecting a ADS1115 board, we can measure voltage.
 This project measure the battery voltage and the very low voltage over a shunt to get amps through the shunt.

-When running raspi-config aslo set up interface I2C (and SSH, VNC and maybe camera)
+When running raspi-config also enable the interface I2C (and SSH, VNC and maybe camera)

 Installation